awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Actively Maintained Forks and Containers

 All forks listed here add additional features and optimisations and are generally faster than the original release, as they keep the model in memory rather than reloading it after every prompt.
 Most forks seem to remove the Safety Classifier which may present a risk if used to provide public-facing services, such as Discord bots.
+The two most popular forks at this point are Automatic1111 and InvokeAI

 * [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for SD with multiple user-friendly UI options including [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [sd-webui/stable-diffusion-webui](https://github.com/sd-webui/stable-diffusion-webui) and [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI).

-* [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Likely the fastest moving, most feature rich branch at the moment.
+* ❓[AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Likely the fastest moving, most feature rich branch at the moment.
 Gradio based UI with extensive features such as in and outpainting, previews, xy plots, upscaling, clip-interrogation, textual inversion, negative prompting, a variety of upscaling features, training, checkpoint merging and switching capabilities and more.
 Comes with a handy install script that takes care of most dependencies and addons.
-   * Addon: [txt2Mask](https://github.com/ThereforeGames/txt2mask) - Addon for mask based inpainting using natural language instead of brush tools.
-   * [DreamArtist](https://github.com/7eu7d7/DreamArtist-stable-diffusion) - DreamArtist: Towards Controllable One-Shot Text-to-Image Generation via Contrastive Prompt-Tuning (Extension)
-   * [Multi Subject Render](https://github.com/Extraltodeus/multi-subject-render) - Extension to enable reliable rendering of multiple subjects
-   * For more addons and extensions, please see the repository and the in-gui extension installer

 * [basujindal/stable-diffusion](https://github.com/basujindal/stable-diffusion) - "Optimized Stable Diffusion"—a fork with dramatically reduced VRAM requirements through model splitting, enabling Stable Diffusion on lower-end graphics cards; includes a GradIO web interface and support for weighted prompts.